-- Thread – When hand-binding, I use Perle Cotton thread in size 8 or 12.
-With thread sizes, the bigger the number, the thicker the thread.
+- Thread – When hand-binding, I use Aurifil 12 weight thread or Perle Cotton thread in size 8 or 12.
+With thread sizes, the bigger the number, the thinner the thread.
 There are many brands out there, including Aurifil, Wonderfil, Valdani, and DMC.
 My favorite weight is size 12, since it gives a chunky but not-as-thick look, but I’ve found less colors in size 12, so I’ll use either one.
 I will caution you, though, to stick on one size for a project, or else you’ll notice the difference.
 You can find it online, in local quilt shops, and even craft stores like Joann Fabrics and Hobby Lobby.

 - Needle – honestly, I feel needles are such personal preference.
 What I like to work with might not be what you like, and that’s okay.
 Find a needle that feels right and gets you the results you want, and stick with that.
 Sometimes, I’ll try 3-4 different needles until I get the one I like.
 For binding, since you’re dealing with a lot of layers, I prefer a stiffer needle that won’t bend too easily.
 Just make sure it isn’t too thick, and you can thread it easily with your perle cotton.